Join me!

 Since poinsettias are quite poisonous to cats, a Christmas cactus is the perfect alternative for the festive plant.
 They bloom right around the holiday season, adding a pop of colour when it’s cold outside.

 The blooms can be pink, red, purple, and orange.
-Native to rainforest, they need more water and less light than regular desert cacti.Purple Christmas cactus in bloom
+Native to rainforest, they need more water and less light than regular desert cacti.

 18. Lipstick Plant

 Here’s another flowering cat-safe houseplant for you!
 Lipstick plants have small, waxy, vine-like leaves.
-Easy to care yet impressive looking, they grow red tubular flowers in clusters that almost resemble lipstick tubes.
-They tend to bloom most in the summer and fall, but you can get plenty of blooms throughout the year from one plant.
+Easy to care for yet impressive looking, they grow red tubular flowers in clusters that almost resemble lipstick tubes.

 19. Swedish Ivy

 If you want ivy that’s okay for cats, try Swedish ivy.
 The thick stems grow straight up before they cascade down.
-Also known as creeping Charlie, the round leaves have scalloped edges and most often come variegated.
+Also known as creeping Charlie, the round leaves have scalloped edges and are often variegated.
 Use them as a hanging plant or bring them outside on the deck during the summer.

 2o.
 Polka Dot Plant